-A new generation of lighting designers is coming into light.
-From living spaces to performing stages, lighting designs for the future are more organic, interactive, and tapped on innovative technologies available today.
-Discover the following four fascinating lighting creations among our LIT Emerging winners from 2018 to 2019.
+A new generation of lighting designers is coming to light.
+From living spaces to performing stages, lighting designs for the future are more organic and interactive, as they are tapped into innovative technologies available today.
+Discover the following four fascinating lighting creations among our LIT Awards Emerging winners from 2018 to 2019.

 Designers Zih-Jing and Jhang-Jian compare the home to a fallen leaf on a pond of water, where the interior elements mirror this natural process of life.
 The building represents the leaf, and the pond is the pool of water.
 Just as raindrops bring new life, the home is a representation of nature’s continuous cycle of life.

 Winner in Light Art Project

 - Lead Designer: Massimiliano Moro

 Utilizing light’s entrancing spectrum is the winning light art project Monstera Deliciosa.
 Backdropped in Palazzo di Napoli the autochthone plant lights and shadows are projected onto the surrounding ruins rejuvenating the historical space.

 To attempt to define the display will depend on one’s perception of the beguiling showcase of lights and shadows making the visual experience more esoteric.
 Massimiliano Moro provided a space for the past and present to converge, a mingling of the inside and out, and a blur of truth and imagined.